Jumping on a trampoline is a good exercise not just because it’s fun but because you can also get better results than jogging.

 Better balance and coordination

-As your leg muscles get stronger your coordination and balance also improves.
+As your leg muscles get stronger your coordination and balance will also improve.
 This means that your core muscles are strengthened as well.

 Leaner and toned muscles